MazontheMoon/coddy-python/README.md

 ### September

+#### 17 - Loyalty Program Validator

+Check if the username is valid (3-15 characters, letters/numbers/underscores only, can't start with a number), verify the balance is a valid decimal number, and calculate the estimated wait time (5 minutes per customer ahead in queue).
+Print "Valid" or "Invalid" for each check, followed by the wait time in minutes.

 #### 16 - Romantic Picnic Cost Calculator
 Write a function calculate_picnic_cost that takes sandwich_price, drink_price, dessert_price, flower_price and returns a formatted romantic message with the total cost.